geopm/theta-tutorial/QUICKSTART.md

     man geopm

-Adding to your compile line

-    -I$GEOPM_INC

-is required for including the GEOPM headers and

-    -L$GEOPM_LIB -lgeopm -dynamic

-is required for linking to libgeopm which provides the GEOPM runtime.

 Step 0: Profiling and Tracing an Unmodified Application
 -------------------------------------------------------
 The first thing an HPC application user will want to do when